 A child can fall off a play structure and break an arm at home, at school, or in daycare.
 Even with the most vigilant caregiver watching, accidents happen.
 However, some steps can be taken to protect children from suffering a serious injury and adults who are in charge of children should take precautions to ensure their safety.
 This is particularly true in private daycare centers where caregivers may be expected to supervise more children than they can manage.
 When children are left unattended, they can suffer serious injuries.
 We discuss some of the more common injuries here.

-Your Child May Suffer These Injuries at Daycare in Midland
+Your Child May Suffer These Injuries At Daycare

 Children by nature are curious.
 They love to explore their surroundings and investigate new and interesting findings.
 When not supervised by an adult, these adventures can lead a child to danger very quickly.
 Some of the injuries babies and children in daycare commonly suffer from include the following: